Certified Healthcare Administration Degree Program in Los Angeles

 Method of Instruction:

 Morning or Night Class Lectures

-AAS Degree Program Overview
+AAS Degree Program Information

 The Associate of Applied Science degree in Healthcare Administration program prepares graduates for entry-level employment in a healthcare administration setting.
 This program is designed to meet the needs of individuals who desire to work in the allied health industry.
 Students learn the skills needed to work in the front and/or back office of health care institutions, hospitals, clinics, medical offices or health maintenance organizations.

 Students learn computer skills and applications, medical terminology, medical billing, medical insurance and coding, medical records and clinical skills.
 In addition, the management skills topics covered within the Associate of Applied Science degree in Healthcare Administration provides students the skills needed to interact and or manage other employees in an office setting.